bleshinsky/msp-model/README.md

 Never wonder "why did we do it this way?" again.
 Every architectural choice is documented with rationale.

 ### 🔄 **Session Recovery**
 Start where you left off with complete context.
-Monday mornings become productive instantly.

 ### 📝 **Tool Integration**
 - **Neo4j**: Knowledge graph and relationships